nodeshift-archived/license-reporter/README.md

   --merge-output          file to write the merged license info to --verbose               include the license content in the xml and not just
-                          the path to the file                  [default: false] --help                  Show help                                    [boolean]
+                          the path to the file                  [default: false] --namemap               a file/url containing a mapping of license names --help                  Show help                                    [boolean]
 ```